 Tools & Accessories

 The Silence C3 comes with Miele’s EcoTeQ floorhead.
 This is designed for cleaning both carpets and hard floors, although it doesn’t have a rotating brush bar like the TurboTeQ head (more on this in a moment).
+We still think it’s a high-quality floorhead, despite the lack of an agitating brush bar.

 There are several other accessories, including a dusting brush, upholstery nozzle and crevice tool.
 These are stored within the body of the vacuum so they are always accessible.